bbbbbr/gbdk-gb-4-player/README.md

 As a result of this, for the most part, consoles do not broadcast events to each other aside from button inputs.
 Instead if a player dies on one console, it is essentially guaranteed (as long as there is no packet loss) that the player dies in the same exact manner/location/game timing on all the other consoles.

 This approach will not be suitable for all games- however the example hardware interface code is agnostic to how games are implemented.

+# Issues with powered-off GBAs
+When GBA-SP (and possibly original GBA) model Game Boys are connected to the DMG-07 Four Player adapter but have their power turned off **and** a cart inserted, they will interfere with the Transmission mode (forcing a return to Ping mode).

+So, when those models are powered-off, make sure to disconnect them from the Four Player adapter.

 # Bare ISR vector vs GBDK ISR dispatcher